bguina/2048O/README.md

 # 2048 O

-###Refined version of the well known 2048 game, with a colorful and refreshing design!
+Refined version of the well known 2048 game, with a colorful and refreshing design!
-Check out more on http://dlorine.fr/#/2048o

 ![Game starter](http://i.imgur.com/b3L2CL0.png)